Police: Teen stabbed in fight over Instagram post

-GERMANTOWN (WPVI) --Police say a teenage girl was stabbed by another teen with a knife over a social media post in the Germantown section of Philadelphia.
+EAST MT.
+AIRY (WPVI) --Police say a teenage girl was stabbed by another teen in the East Mt.
+Airy section of Philadelphia during a fight that began over a social media post.

 The 13-year-old victim was taken to Temple University Hospital where she underwent surgery for a stab wound the stomach.

 She remains hospitalized in stable condition.
+The 15-year-old girl who stabbed her fled the scene and remains at large.

-Police say it all began Tuesday evening at Germantown Avenue and Slocum Street.
+Police say it all began Tuesday evening at Germantown Avenue and Slocum Street in East Mt.
+Airy.

-According to authorities, the 13-year-old victim, along with a 15-year-old girl, got into a physical fight with the 15-year-old suspect over an Instagram post.
+According to authorities, the 13-year-old victim and a teenage friend, got into a fight with the 15-year-old suspect over an Instagram post.

 Police say the suspect pulled out a kitchen knife with a black handle and stabbed the victim once in the stomach.

-She was taken to the hospital in a private vehicle and police were called.
+The 13-year-old was taken to the hospital in a private vehicle, and police were called.

-Police say the victim's 15-year-old friend who saw the stabbing has been cooperating.
+Police say the victim's friend saw the stabbing and has been cooperating with the investigation.

-"Based on the witness account, the friend of the victim, this entire stabbing was all motivated by social media and Instagram posts.
-It had nothing to do with school because the perpetrator and the victim do not go to the same school," Philadelphia Police Chief Inspector Scott Small said.
+"Based on the witness account - the friend of the victim - this entire stabbing was all motivated by social media and Instagram posts.
+It had nothing to do with school, because the perpetrator and the victim do not go to the same school," Philadelphia Police Chief Inspector Scott Small said.

-The 15-year-old suspect fled on foot in an unknown direction, police say.

 Detectives are looking for surveillance footage from nearby businesses that might be helpful.